ryanmiville/akkord/README.md

 }
 ```

 If you wish to create a straight-forward bot that only reacts to a message, the `SimpleDiscordBot` class can be extended for a more streamlined API for this simple case.
 You will describe your bot's behavior by pattern matching on the list of words in the message.
+This can prove useful if your command has multiple parameters.
 ```scala
 class SimpleBot(token: String) extends SimpleDiscordBot(token) {
   val channel = system.actorOf(ChannelApi.props(token))